jysui123/esql/README.md

 ### Pagination
 ESQL support 2 kinds of pagination: FROM keyword and ES search_after.
 For SQL FROM keyword: the same as SQL syntax.
 Be careful, **ES only support a page smaller than 10k**, if your offset is large than 10k, search_after is necessary.
 For search_after: Once you know the paging tokens, just feed them to `Convert` or `ConvertPretty` API in order.
-Below shows an example.
 Below shows and example.
 ~~~~go
 // first page